EmilienReuillard/Projet-tutore__Create-robot-trajectory-from-a-binary-image/README.md

 These points are avaible in the liste named *lst_tot*.
 You can use it whith OBJ.lst_tot for example.

+#### Detail of the *Class_graph2* process

+1 - The Init :

+The image is saved, the canny image is created and the blurred image too.
+All this elements are in an object defined, for the rest, it will be called OBJ.

+2 - find_ensembles :

+This function used the label function.
+It allow to enumerate separate parts in the image.
+All this parts are stocked in the variable *self.props*.
+With this list, it is possible make a processing only on one part of the image.

+3 - createAllEnsembles :

+For each region of the image, the trajectory is processessed.
+It return X,Y,Z coord.
+To process this trajectory with *ProcessingGene*, this is what is done in a nutshell :

+mapping_process :
+ - The coords of all the white pixels are memorized in a list (rech_pt_cadrillage)
+ - The detected points needs to to be replace in the right place.
+Then a research of the closesest point is made.
+And point after point, we found the next one whith the minimum.
+When a point is replaced, it cannot be chosen to be the next one.

+createAllEnsembles :
+The previous function is used on each Ensemble detected in the image.

+connectAllEnsemble :
+This function connect all the trajectory points maded by the previous function.
+All the trajetory are syntetised in an only one and intermediate way were created to link the differents Ensembles.

+RotationRep :
+Rotate the coords and place the origin of the axis in the down left corner.

+Other :
+ - It is possible to add one frame on the image (cadre = 0/1)
+ - Show the result (affichage = 0/1)

 ## How move the scara robot.

 ### Installation and launch